PuruVJ/puruvjdev3/src/blog/styling-react--the-power-of-css-modules.md

 God forbid if you have to resort to this! 😱😱

 It involves making a `d.ts` file next to your CSS modules file, and defining modules and putting in the class names yourselves.
 Its a really bad method.
 If you add a class to you CSS module, you have to add it to the `d.ts` too.
 If you change something, and the project is too big, you're basically screwed, cuz you won't remember to change it in the d.ts most probably.

+I personally would rather have no type information than set up my own `d.ts` for every single CSS file.
+Too much maintenance 😫.

 # Bonus material